YurenHao0426/PaperFetcher/README.md

-# ArXiv LLM Bias Paper Fetcher
+# ArXiv Social Good AI Paper Fetcher

-An automated system for discovering and cataloging research papers related to bias in Large Language Models (LLMs) from arXiv.org.
-This tool uses GPT-4o to intelligently filter papers and automatically updates a target repository with newly discovered relevant research.
+An automated system for discovering and cataloging research papers related to AI bias, fairness, and social good from arXiv.org.
+This tool uses GPT-4o to intelligently filter papers for social impact and automatically updates a target repository with newly discovered relevant research.

 ## 🎯 Features

-- **Intelligent Paper Detection**: Uses GPT-4o to analyze paper titles and abstracts for LLM bias relevance
+- **Intelligent Paper Detection**: Uses GPT-4o to analyze paper titles and abstracts for social good and fairness relevance
 - **Automated Daily Updates**: Runs daily via GitHub Actions to fetch the latest papers
 - **Historical Paper Collection**: Can fetch and process papers from the past 2 years
 - **GitHub Integration**: Automatically updates target repository README with new findings
-- **Comprehensive Filtering**: Focuses on AI/ML categories most likely to contain relevant research
+- **Comprehensive Filtering**: Focuses on AI/ML categories most likely to contain social impact research
+- **Social Good Focus**: Identifies bias and fairness research across healthcare, education, criminal justice, and more
+- **Reverse Chronological Order**: Always maintains newest papers at the top of README for easy access

 ## 🔧 Setup & Configuration